-Sending abandoned cart reminder emails to your patrons is one of the best ways to connect with your customers with relevant messaging that keeps purchasers engaged and buying.
+Sending abandoned cart emails is one of the best ways to connect with your customers using relevant messaging that keeps purchasers engaged and buying.

 Topics covered in this article:

 It usually takes about 2 emails to see success with purchasers who abandoned their online shopping cart.
 For the best results, consider this approach:

 - Your first message should be a polite/customer service oriented message reminding the purchaser of the items in their cart.

 - Your second message should follow if you continue to have no response, there should be more of a “last chance” message that creates a sense of urgency.

 - Echo the cart visually, make the email look like their cart, it reminds them of their experience on the site.

 - Show shipping (if applicable) and complete total.